Nicolás Alberto Dosman

-Dr. Nicolás Alberto Dosman is an Assistant Professor of Music, Choral Conducting and Director of Choral Studies at the University of Southern Maine (USM), School of Music and the director of the Southern Maine Children's Chorus.
-He also serves as the artistic director of the Community Chorus at South Berwick.
+Dr. Nicolás Alberto Dosman is an Assistant Professor of Music-Choral Conducting and Director of Choral Studies at the University of Southern Maine (USM), School of Music.
+During his tenure at the University of Southern Maine, the USM Chamber Singers were invited to and performed at the 2019 Vietnam International Choir Competition in Hoi An, Viet Nam.
+The USM Chamber Singers received a Gold Diploma, an invititation to perform at the Grand Prize Finale, and an invitiation to perform at the World Choir Games-Champions Round as a result of their outstanding performance.
+In 2017, the Chamber Singers were invited to perform at the National Association for Music Educations (NAfME) Eastern Division Conference in Atlantic City, NJ.
 Prior to his arrival at USM, he was the Director of Choral Activities at Colby College and an Applied Music Associate (voice) where he conducted the Colby Chorale, Chamber Choir, and Colby-Kennebec Choral Society.
-He was also an adjunct faculty member at Molloy College during this period.
 Under his leadership the Colby College Chamber Choir performed at Carnegie Hall where the Colby Chamber Choir’s performance was described as “an inspired performance, with an enthusiastic audience.”
-In 2013 he was one of three American choral conductors that was invited to and attended the Musica e Arte Sacra conductor’s invitational in Rome, Italy.
-He has presented workshops at regional and national American Choral Directors Association (ACDA) and National Association for Music Education conferences.

 Choral music, male-participation in choral ensembles, music teacher preparation, urban school districts and music education, and social justice in urban schools.

 Dosman, N.A.
 (2016) Why music matters in urban school district: the perspectives of students, and parents of Celia Cruz High School of Music – Bronx, NY.
 Arts Education Policy Review.